 You already know the fundamentals of dental health and the common services a dentist offers, but there’s a lot you may not know and want to know, and we get a lot of questions here at Beyond Dental and Implant Center.
 We’ll tell you a bit about dentofacial orthopedics, the importance of tongue posture, and believe it or not, sleep apnea too!
 You’ll almost certainly learn something new, so let’s jump into it.
-Call us for more information.
-We have convenient locations to serve you in Dallas TX, and Fort Worth TX.
+Contact us for more information.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Table of Contents:

 How can tongue posture and mouth breathing alter your face shape?